Ravi412450/simple-java-maven-app/readme.txt

-this is a simple web caculator
+this is a simple web caculator for integer addition